-Greece is undoubtedly a cradle of Western civilization – through the centuries, its mythology, symbolics, language, philosophical thoughts, and political organization have been influencing other European cultures.
+Greece is undoubtedly a cradle of Western civilization – through the centuries, its mythology, symbols, language, philosophical thoughts, and political organization have been influencing other European cultures.
 Many of these ideas – like democracy – have survived the test of time, serving us until this day.

 If you’re searching for a beautiful dog name, Greek culture is a great spot to start your research from.
 Not only do Greek names sound beautiful when pronounced – they also have beautiful meanings.
-Maybe you borrow one from a famous philosopher?
+Maybe can you borrow one from a famous philosopher?
 Or do you prefer to pick something more mythological?
-Let’s take a look at the examples of Greek names for dogs to see if you find something suitable for your pet.
+Let’s take a look at the examples of Greek dog names to see if you find something suitable for your pet.

 We’ll start in full swing – with the Greek philosophers!
 You most likely got in touch with the thoughts of the guys listed below at your history or math classes.
 For a brilliant, bright doggy, they will be a perfect fit!

 Greek Primal Deities

 Greek mythology describes the beginnings of the world born out of chaos – and with it, the deities that would mainly impersonate the natural forces.
 Among them, you will find some great Greek dog names ideas:

 - Nyx (night);